menloresearch/jan-server/apps/jan-api-gateway/LOCAL_DEV_SETUP.md

 ### 1. **Launch Jan API Gateway (Debug)** ⭐ *Recommended*
 - **Purpose**: Full development environment with debugging
 - **What it does**:
-  - Automatically starts PostgreSQL database and Redis cache
+  - Automatically starts PostgreSQL database and Valkey cache (Redis-compatible)
   - Sets all required environment variables
   - Launches the application with debugger attached
   - Opens integrated terminal for logs